JereKuusela/valheim-esp/permissions.md

 ESP integrates with the permission system provided by Server Devcommands.

+This is an optional feature, admins get full access to all features by default.

 To use permissions for ESP:

 - Install Server Devcommands on the server.